 Shining light on complex matter

 I am interested in materials that exhibit intriguing behavior originating in microscopic quantum phenomena.
-These ‘quantum materials‘ possess traits – electronic, spin, orbital, lattice – intertwined by interactions at the atomic scale.
-Disentangling these interactions is essential to discovering new emergent behavior in these materials, with applications in next-generation information processing, computing, and energy technology.
+These ‘quantum materials‘ possess traits – electronic, spin, orbital, lattice – intertwined by interactions at the atomic scale, that give rise to fascinating emergent behavior.

 Interrogating exchange pathways in magnetic topological insulators